ATLAS: Verifier-Guided Adaptive Latent Activation Steering for Efficient LLM Reasoning: Abstract

 \section{Abstract}

-Recent work on activation and latent steering has demonstrated that modifying internal representations can effectively guide large language models (LLMs) toward improved reasoning and efficiency without additional training.
+Recent work on activation and latent steering has demonstrated that modifying internal representations can effectively guide large language models (LLMs) toward improved reasoning and efficiency without updating model parameters.
 However, most existing approaches rely on fixed steering policies and static intervention strengths, which limit their robustness across problem instances and often result in over- or under-steering.
-We propose Adaptive Test-time Latent Steering, called ({\mymethod}), a task-specific framework that dynamically controls steering decisions at inference time using an \textit{external, lightweight latent verifier}.
-Given intermediate hidden states, the verifier predicts the quality of ongoing reasoning and adaptively selects whether and how strongly to apply steering, enabling per-example and per-step adjustment with minimal overhead.
-To our knowledge, {\mymethod} is the first method to integrate learned latent verification into test-time steering for enhancing LLMs' reasoning.
-Experiments on multiple mathematical reasoning benchmarks show that {\mymethod} consistently outperforms both vanilla decoding and fixed steering baselines, achieving higher accuracy while substantially reducing test-time token usage.
+We propose \textsc{Adaptive Test-time Latent Steering} ({\ourmethod}), a lightweight framework that dynamically controls steering decisions at inference time using \textit{a trained, lightweight verifier over the latent states}.
+Given intermediate hidden states, the verifier predicts the quality of ongoing reasoning and adaptively selects which steering action to apply, enabling per-example and per-step adjustment with minimal overhead. {\ourmethod} provides a unified framework for combining learned latent verification with test-time activation steering, enabling adaptive reasoning control without additional LLM decoding or inference-time process reward model calls.
+Experiments on multiple mathematical and coding reasoning benchmarks show that {\ourmethod} consistently outperforms both vanilla decoding and fixed steering baselines, achieving higher accuracy while substantially reducing test-time token usage.
 These results demonstrate that verifier-guided latent adaptation provides an effective and scalable mechanism for controlling reasoning efficiency without sacrificing solution quality.
 All source code will be publicly available.